California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Live in a habitable unit.

-• Receive notice before landlord entry.
+• Receive notice before landlord entry of the rental property.

 • Get a security deposit refund, minus allowable deductions.